-There are also developmental (octogentic) changes that affect coloration.
+There are also developmental (ontogentic) changes that affect coloration.
 Not all species retain the same coloration from birth through adulthood.
-These changes can be both subtle or dramatic.
+These changes can be either subtle or dramatic.
 For example, some species may be one color through sub-adulthood and transform to a different color when they reach the adult stage.
 This is common in peacock species (Aulonocara) and other utaka genera.
-On the other hand, many mbuna male species typically retain bright colors from youth, while many females never gain much color at all and are usually a dull grey or tan-colored from birth.
+On the other hand, many species of mbuna males typically retain bright colors from youth, while many females never gain much color at all and usually retain a dull grey or tan-color from birth.
 In contrast, Pseudotropheus lombardoi fry are typically blue in color, but adult males will be yellow.
 Much of this is expressed via sexual dimorphism, but that’s a topic for another post.

-Note: The photo at the top is from a nice article on the influence of genetics on social behavior in chichlids by Hans Hofmann, professor in the department of integrative biology at the University of Texas at Austin.
+Note: The photo at the top is from a nice article on the influence of genetics on social behavior in cichlids by Hans Hofmann, professor in the Department of Integrative Biology at the University of Texas at Austin.
 A couple of years ago, I reached out to Dr. Hofmann for an interview.
 He agreed, and we exchanged a few e-mails, but his busy schedule prevented him from completing the interview.
 I plan to reach out to him again soon.